Royk8/Royk8/README.md

 ### Hi there 👋

 My name is Roy K. Maestre.
-I'm a colombian systems engineer student.
+I'm a colombian computer engineer.

 #### Skills
 * Unity and Blender for videogames development
+* Backend development capabilities with TS.
 * Frontend web development with ReactJs and VueJs
 * Machine and Deep Learning with tensorflow
 * Computer vision processing with openCV on python and C#.